schematical/summercampmba/100/100 - Business.md

 ## Camp Economics:
 Lets examine the economics of camp.
 Where does money come from, where does it go to.
 Seems simple right?
-Lets take a look
+Lets take a look.

-- Where the money comes from
+### Where the money comes from:
+Parents that want their children to have a fun filled week of summer while working twards improving an athletic or artistic skillset.
+They cut a check(depending on the week) for around $1000 for a single week.

+That is the simple side of the equasion.

-- Where the money goes to
+### Where the money goes to:
+The reason those numbers are so simple is beacause those that manage camp do the effort to make the following numbers all work out and that is why they can justify taking their cut of the profit.

+- The mortage, taxes and maintaince for the land camp is built on
+- the wide variety of staff required to make each and every campers week there amazing(Including me)
+- The food the campers will eat
+- The electricty, water, and other utilities required for the activities the campers will participate in
+-

+Coordinating all of the above takes an extrodinary amount of effort and that is why the owners of camp can justify taking aprofit.

+You as a business owner will have to take a wide variety of raw resources and services and combine them in a form of alchemy to create the product or service you will provide to your customer and the effort that goes into that alchemy is why you need to charge your profit margins.
+The beauty of running a business is that your time is no longer directly related to the units of product you sell as an employee: hours of your life.

 ## Maths